“Then you will know the truth, and the truth will set you free.” ~Jesus

 What we have in America, and truth be told, worldwide, is not a drinking issue or even a lack-of-tough-laws issue.
-It’s a soul issue.
-We have to get to the bottom of people’s souls—their minds, free will, and emotions—to find out why they’re drinking, and then address that.
+It’s a mindset issue.
+We have to get to the bottom of what’s in the mind of people who are addicted to find out why they’re drinking, and then address that.

-Laws won’t change lives, only a soul change will change lives.
-Jesus said He came to give us rest for our souls (see Matthew 11:29), and our feelings are a part of our souls.
+Laws won’t change lives, only new thinking will change lives.
+Jesus said He came to give us rest (see Matthew 11:29).
 So to make changes which will give us rest, we must ask ourselves, “Why am I feeling like I’m feeling?” and then deal with those feelings with God, without drinking.